-Secretary Signature 7 al
+Secretary Signature

-61 Advisory Planning Commission Meeting Minutes
+Advisory Planning Commission Meeting Minutes

+Electoral Area E Meeting Date: March 7, 2023 7:00pm Meeting Location: Zoom

+, Attendance

+APC Members Electoral Area Director

+□ Jason Jubinville ☑ Director Clint Lambert

+□-Elizabeth Palmer ⊠ Alternate Director Shawn Trottier

+□ Russ Skillen

+⊠ Norbert Mund Other Attendees

+⊠ Vickie Hill ☑ Jason Llewellyn, Director of Planning

+Z VICINE I III ☑ Danielle Patterson, Senior Planner (note-taker)

+Chairperson: Not a pplicable Secretary: Not applicable

+Call to Order: 7:08 pm

+No quorum.
+While this meeting was not an official APC meeting, those present had the following comments:

+APC Workshop

+- Danielle Patterson gave an APC workshop.
+PowerPoint from workshop will be circulated for reference. - Workshop covered the role of the APC, the APC review process, meeting protocols, independence of the APC, APC meetings, the APC manual and website, as well as APC comments and recommendations.

+Appointment of Chair and Secretary: No quorum.
+No appointment

+RDBN 01-22 (Housing Text)

+Jason Llewellyn summarized the proposed zoning changes:

-Meeting Minutes Electoral Area E Meeting Date: March 7, 2023 7:00pm Meeting Location: Zoom Attendance APC Members Electoral Area Director 🖵 Elizabeth Palme f 🖂 Alternate Director Shawn Trottier ⊠ Norbert Mund ⊠ Vickie Hill Other Attendees ⊠ Jason Llewellyn, Director of Planning ⊠ Danielle Patterson, Senior Planner (note-taker) Chairperson: Not a applicable Secretary: Not applicable Call to Order: 7:08 pm APC Workshop - Danielle Pa - Workshop APC, APC r atterson gave an APC workshop.
-P covered the role of the APC, the A PC meeting, those present had the following comments: owerPoint from workshop will be circulated for reference.
-PC review process, meeting protocols, independence of the bsite, as well as APC comments and recommendations.
-Most zone Looking to least 2 dwe The RDBN size restric Some APC maximum Larger par mmarized the proposed zoning ch s allow a single family dwelling wit simplify the requirements for for ellings, regardless of whether it is can be more flexible with form/st tions for secondary suite. s have shared concerns about sma square footage of the second dwa th a secondary suite or a duplex. m/style of dwelling in the Zoning Bylaw so parcels can have at a suite, a duplex, garage suite, etc. yle of dwelling now that the B.C.
-Building Code has removed aller waterfront parcels.
-Some suggestions to apply a elling. and RR1 Zone) could have 4 dwellings.
+- Most zones allow a single family dwelling with a secondary suite or a duplex. - Looking to simplify the requirements for form/style of dwelling in the Zoning Bylaw so parcels can have at least 2 dwellings, regardless of whether it is a suite, a duplex, garage suite, etc. - The RDBN can be more flexible with form/style of dwelling now that the B.C.
+Building Code has removed size restrictions for secondary suite. - Some APCs have shared concerns about smaller waterfront parcels.
+Some suggestions to apply a maximum square footage of the second dwelling. - Larger parcels (typically H2 Zone, Ag1 Zone and RR1 Zone) could have 4 dwellings. - Opportunity to build a second dwelling legally.